Date Sugar vs. Popular Sweetener Alternatives

 Date Sugar vs. Popular Sugar Alternatives

 For healthier sugars such as coconut sugar, stevia, monk fruit, and maple sugar, date sugar can still be more beneficial and still has more fiber and potassium.
 Once again, the main difference between them and date sugar is that date sugar will not melt completely or caramelize, but there are some nutritional differences as well.
-Date sugar has less calories and carbohydrates than coconut sugar and has more calcium and iron.
+Date sugar has less calories and carbohydrates than coconut sugar and has more calcium and potassium.
 Stevia has zero calories and therefore has no effect on blood sugar (11) (12).
 While it was considered as a pretty healthy alternative, studies are beginning to discover that stevia has a deleterious effect on the gut microbes.
 Date sugar, on the other hand, is healing to the digestive system and even though it has some calories, has not appeared to affect blood sugar negatively (13).
 When it comes to monk fruit sweetener, date sugar has nutrients and calories that benefits the whole body, while monk fruit passes through the body fairly fast (14).
 The mogrosides in monk fruit are used for energy by gut microbes and the rest of the sweetener is simply excreted into urine.
 Maple sugar is sweeter than date sugar and, having nutrients and antioxidants, is perhaps the closest in benefits to date sugar (15).
 Like dates, it helps prevent blood sugar spikes, supports the immune and anti-inflammatory systems, and keep bones healthy.
 However, maple sugar is low in potassium and has no fiber, which can cause difficulty in consuming too much and may cause negative weight gain (16).

 Why We Love Date Sugar & How to Use it